 I’ve read numerous complaints online regarding children having to learn long division or solve certain math problems.
 They can use a calculator, their phone, or they will never have to do this are the reasons listed as to why a child shouldn’t be forced to perform a certain math skill.

 But you see, our mind is a muscle.
 When we work it, stretch it further than we think it should have to go, struggle through a concept until we succeed at it, it becomes stronger.
 I watched a video recently on Facebook that talks about how our smartphones are actually making us dumb.
-Why? because we are letting our smartphone do all the work, and we aren’t using our brains.
+Why? because we are letting our smartphones do all the work, and we aren’t using our brains.
 And we all know what happens when we don’t exercise our muscles!

 Building Numbers Sense Strengthens The Ability To Do Mental Math